Fundamenta49/Fundamenta_Vercel/ENGAGEMENT_TESTING.md

 2. **Authentication**: For API tests, verify your session cookie is valid and up-to-date
 3. **Database Schema**: If schema verification fails, you may need to run migrations
 4. **User ID**: Make sure you're using a valid user ID that exists in the database
+5. **Import Errors**: If you get ES module import errors, try using the `test-db-functions.js` script instead

 ## Next Steps